-Program: A financial support measure with fixed objectives that is managed, either in whole or in part, by the Fonds.
+Program: A funding measure with fixed objectives that is managed, either in whole or in part, by the Fonds.
 On an administrative level, a program is defined by a set of rules, terms and conditions, evaluation criteria for funding applications, and a set of funding scales and limits.

-Program rules: Rules governing a particular program, available on the website of the Fonds concerned.
+Program rules: Mandatory instructions that prevail for each program and are available on the FRQ website.